 Inflation: Rising inflation started to impact expenditures during last year's third quarter and has impacted spending and supplier contract management more significantly in 2022-2023.
-The House will need to adapt to minimize the impact of rising costs on its Members' ability to serve constituents.
-Consequently, in June 2022, the Board allowed each Member to allocate a portion of their constituency office lease costs to a central budget, retroactive to April 1, 2022.
+The consumer price index (CPI), which was 6% as of September 30, is reaching levels not recently imagined possible.
+In June 2022, the Board allowed each Member to allocate a portion of their constituency office lease costs to a central budget, retroactive to April 1, 2022.
 This measure helped address rising costs of the real estate market and has given Members greater flexibility when serving constituents.
+Subsequently, an additional review of the Member's Office Budget, along with its utilization rates over the past years, suggested that Members' spending is consistent from year to year.
 The impact of rising inflation will continue to be monitored throughout the year.